 Diagnosis of enterococcal bacteremia is currently performed through the use of blood cultures, where optimal treatment can additionally be informed by the determination of the antibiotic sensitivity of the isolate responsible for the infection 10.
 General markers of inflammation such as CRP and SAA can be used to assist the diagnostic process of bacteremia but suffer from offering results that are non-specific to the underlying cause of infection and are thus unable to inform on optimal antibiotic treatment strategy 11.
 As such, they are infrequently an important aspect of EcB diagnosis.

-Despite the clinical importance of EcB there have been no dedicated efforts to profile systemic features of host response to it on an omics scale.
-To address this gap in the field, we employed high resolution mass spectrometry (MS)-based proteomics and metabolomics to profile plasma samples collected from clinical EcB cases as well as healthy controls.
+Despite the clinical importance, there have been no dedicated efforts to profile systemic features of the host response to EcB on an omics scale.
+To address this gap in the field, we employed high-resolution Tandem Mass Tag (TMT) LCMS3 mass spectrometry (MS)-based proteomics and metabolomics to profile plasma samples collected from clinical EcB cases as well as healthy controls.
 This approach allows us to identify individual features as well as biological processes that are altered in aspects of enterococcal bacteremia through three primary comparisons (1) EcB compared to healthy, (2) bacteremia caused by E. faecalis compared to E. faecium, and (3) EcB patients that succumbed to mortality compared to those that survived.
-The information gleaned from such data offers the first insights of their kind into the systemic molecular and biological features that underly the host-pathogen relationship in EcB.
-Importantly, this data set also provides an initial assessment of our ability to use features of the host response to predict the presence of EcB, whether the bacteremia is caused by E. faecalis or E. faecium, and the outcome of the infection.
-The enhanced understanding provided by this multi-omic resource can serve as a starting point for developing novel therapeutic strategies aimed at improving patient outcomes.
+The information gleaned from such data offers deep insights into the systemic molecular and biological features that underly the host-pathogen relationship in EcB.
+Importantly, this data set also provides an initial assessment of the ability to use unbiased molecular features of the host response to predict the presence of EcB, whether the bacteremia is caused by E. faecalis or E. faecium, and the outcome of the infection.
+The enhanced understanding provided by this multi-omic resource can serve as a starting point for developing novel therapeutic strategies aimed at improving patient outcomes in EcB.

 Materials and Methods: